Matt-Crow/PreciousPhotographyShop/README.md

 category_entity => category
 reviews => review

-Todo: finish LogService, needs to send to the appropriate logs.
-Events, LogController, etc.
+Todo: LogController, AbstractLog needs to create log file if it doesn't yet
+    exist, need handler for logout success see WebSecurityConfig

 Need to finish PurchaseDetails